SiclaitGitHub/configure-ad/README.md

 4. Ping DC1 from VM1 ussing DC1's Private IP Addrress

 - Open the "Command Prompt" application on VM1 remote desktop.
-- Type "Ping -t 10.0.0.6" (DC1's Private IP Address) the press "Enter".
+- Type "ping -t 10.0.0.6" (DC1's Private IP Address) the press "Enter".
 This will startthe perpetual ping from VM1 to DC1
 - Notice the the perpetual ping timesout due to the blockage of ICMP traffic due to the Network Security Group or "Firewall" on DC1
 -